 Why This Recipe Works?

-- You can prepare Kisir a couple of days in advance and it's a great recipe to prepare in a big batch.
+- You can prepare this authentic kisir recipe a couple of days in advance and it's a great recipe to make in a big batch.

 - You can keep the leftovers in the fridge for up to five days, and the taste will be even better.

-- Bulgur Salad is a super delicious but easy-to-make dish that you can serve as a side dish, a part of a mezze platter, or as an appetizer.
+- This Spicy Turkish Bulgur Salad is a delicious, easy-to-make dish with vibrant flavors.
+You can serve it as a side dish, a part of a meze platter, or as an appetizer, making it a versatile addition to any meal.

-- Made with healthy ingredients such as bulgur, olive oil, vegetables, pomegranate molasses, and herbs, this salad is ready in 20 minutes!
+- Made with ingredients such as bulgur, olive oil, vegetables, pomegranate molasses, and herbs, this healthy meal is ready in 20 minutes!

 - Bulgur - Use the finest-grade bulgur wheat for this recipe.
 This type of bulgur only needs to be soaked in some liquid and then it's ready to eat.
 You can find it in the Middle Eastern / Turkish markets and online from Amazon.